 Southern Positioning Augmentation Network (SouthPAN)

-The Southern Positioning Augmentation Network (SouthPAN) is a joint initiative of the Australia and New Zealand Governments to provide Satellite-Based Augmentation System (SBAS) services for Australia and New Zealand.
-Geoscience Australia as the Australian Government lead agency and working in collaboration with Toitū Te Whenua Land Information New Zealand will be responsible for the development, deployment, and operation of SouthPAN, the first SBAS in the Southern Hemisphere.
+The Southern Positioning Augmentation Network (SouthPAN) is a joint initiative of the Australian and New Zealand Governments that provides Satellite-Based Augmentation System (SBAS) services for Australia and New Zealand.
+Geoscience Australia as the Australian Government lead agency, is working in collaboration with Toitū Te Whenua Land Information New Zealand on the development, deployment, and operation of SouthPAN, the first SBAS in the Southern Hemisphere.

 SouthPAN is a Satellite-Based Augmentation System (SBAS) comprised of reference stations, telecommunications infrastructure, computing centres, signal generators, and satellites that provide improved positioning and navigation services in Australia, New Zealand, and its maritime region.

-Precise positioning from SouthPAN will offer accuracy at the 10 centimetre level: a significant improvement on previous accuracy of 5 to 10 metres.
+Precise positioning from SouthPAN will offer accuracy at as little as 10 centimetres: a significant improvement on previous accuracy of 5 to 10 metres.
 SouthPAN provides augmented and corrected satellite navigation signals directly from the satellite rather than through a mobile phone.
-This allows 10 centimetre level accuracy to be available everywhere, overcoming gaps in mobile, internet and radio communications.
-For example, this will provide improved accuracy in our regional and remote areas, as well as in our maritime zones.
+This allows as little as 10 centimetre level accuracy to be available everywhere, overcoming gaps in mobile, internet and radio communications.
+For example, this provides improved accuracy in our regional and remote areas, as well as in our maritime zones.

-Between 2017 and 2019, SouthPAN’s precise positioning technology, known as the Satellite Based Augmentation System (SBAS) test-bed project ran to assess the economic, social and environmental benefits of improved positioning technology through industry case study projects.
+SouthPAN’s precise positioning technology was tested in the Satellite Based Augmentation System (SBAS) test-bed project, which ran between 2017 and 2019.
+The test-bed project assessed the economic, social and environmental benefits of improved positioning technology through industry case study projects.

-Geoscience Australia is currently seeking expressions of interest (EOI) for SouthPAN ground station site hosts.
+Geoscience Australia is currently seeking expressions of interest for SouthPAN ground station site hosts.

 You are able to stay up to date with our latest announcements by subscribing to Positioning News.